Assistant

 Project Context

-When you start a conversation from within a project, Assistant automatically has access to all files and tags attached to that project.
-This includes files synced from external integrations like SharePoint, Egnyte, Autodesk Forma, and Bentley, as well as files uploaded directly.
+When you start a conversation from within a project, Assistant automatically has access to the files and folders attached to that project.
+This includes files you uploaded, and — on Business and Enterprise — files synced from external integrations like SharePoint, Egnyte, Autodesk Forma, and Bentley.

 Attaching Files to a Session